 Read Danau Tanu’s publications on international education, youth, mobility and other related topics.
-This page lists peer-reviewed academic publications and includes a monograph, journal articles and book chapters, as well as easy-to-read, publicly available open-access articles.
+This page lists peer-reviewed academic publications and includes a monograph, journal articles and book chapters.
+(For easy-to-read, publicly available open-access articles, click below.)

 2018 (Hardback & eBook).
 Growing Up in Transit: The Politics of Belonging at an International School.
 Berghahn Books: New York.
 (Paperback release in December 2020)